ankrutik/notes/aws/solutions_arch_cert/notes.md

 A **Parameter Group** acts as a "container" for engine configuration values that can be applied to one or more clusters.
 If you create a cluster without specifying a Parameter Group, a **default Parameter Group is used**.
 This default group contains engine defaults and Amazon ElastiCache system defaults optimized for the cluster you are running.

 **Auto Discovery** is a feature that saves developers time and effort, while reducing complexity of their applications.
 Auto Discovery enables automatic discovery of cache nodes by clients when they are added to or removed from an Amazon ElastiCache cluster.
 Until now to handle cluster membership changes, developers must update the list of cache node endpoints manually which may need restarts.

+**Storing Session Data in ElastiCache** is a common pattern to ensuring different EC2 instances can retrieve your user's state if needed.
+This avoids enabling Sticky Sessions.

 ## Database Migration Service